Wikenbrant/ASP.NET_Core-Vite/Part1/BlogPost.md

 </environment>
 ```

-During development Vite will handling import of css but now it's a generated file that need to be imported.
+During development Vite will handle CSS imports but now it's a generated file that need to be imported.

-Vite will genereate the bundle using rollup and will generate is with [name].hash.js since we dont't know the hash this can be a problem but thankfully using taghelper we can import using a globpattern using asp-src-include and asp-href-include.
+The generated bundles will be generated with the naming convention [name].[hash].js.
+Since we don’t know the hash this can be a problem but we can import files using a glob pattern with a Tag Helper using asp-src-include and asp-href-include.

-To test everything is working I add a launch profile where i set ASPNETCORE_ENVIRONMENT to Production

 ``` json
 "profiles": {